Swiss-Polar-Institute/data-management-guidance/content/planning_before_go.md

 * version / model
 * serial number

-Good documentation of instrumentation is important, particularly if there are any issues.
+Good documentation of instrumentation is important, particularly in case of issues.
 Keep the details to hand in the field and with anyone who is able to offer support back at the institution: this makes it much easier to contact the manufacturer for support whilst in the field, or afterwards when trying to solve problems.

 During an expedition, it is possible that part of the instrumentation might change: for instance, a new sensor could be added, or swapped if one fails.
 Always record: